Instart: History

+In February 2016, Instart acquired Kwicr, a mobile app accelerator.

 In June 2018, the company shortened its name to Instart from Instart Logic.
-Instart was a shortening of "Instant Start", which reflected the company's founding mission of making digital applications faster.
+Instart was a shortened form of "Instant Start".

 Notable clients included Neiman Marcus, Cafe Media, Edmunds, Bonnier, Ziff Davis, CBS, Tronc, TUI Group, Telstra and Kate Spade.

-Acquisitions

-In February 2016, Instart acquired Kwicr, a leader in mobile application acceleration for Apple and Android platforms, for an undisclosed amount to strengthen its mobile application delivery and analytics capabilities.

 Financing

 Instart had received $140 million in 6 rounds of funding from 10 investors: